-As with the unit yields, the 14C concentrations of aliquots 1 and 2 are the same within uncertainties and are distinguishable from the unit yields of aliquots 3 to 5 when using the conservative 6% uncertainty (Fig. 3).
-We observe elevated 14C concentrations for aliquots 3 to 5 relative to those of aliquots 1 and 2, with a particularly high 14C concentration for aliquot 5 (Fig. 3b).
-Figure 3 shows that the higher unit yields correspond to higher measured 14C concentrations.
+As with the unit yields, the 14C concentration of aliquots 1 and 2 are the same within uncertainties and are distinguishable from the unit yields of aliquots 3 to 5 when using the conservative 6 % uncertainty (Fig. 3).
+We observe elevated 14C concentrations for aliquots 3 to 5 relative to those of aliquots 1 and 2, with a particularly high 14C concentration for aliquot 5 (Fig. 3B).
+Figure 3 shows that the higher unit yields correspond with higher measured 14C concentrations.
 With aliquot 5, a small increase in unit yield results in a disproportionately high 14C concentration that dwarfs those of aliquots 1 to 4.

-4 Discussion
+4.0 Discussion

-The modern carbon source, identified with the measured Fm of our laurylamine, shows that laurylamine is not 14 C dead and thus has the potential to contaminate samples with respect to 14 C. We did not measure the Fm of acetic acid or eucalyptol due to the rationale described above (Sect.
+The modern carbon source, identified with the measured Fm of our laurylamine, shows that laurylamine is not 14C dead and thus has the potential to contaminate samples with respect to 14C.
+We did not measure the Fm of acetic acid or eucalyptol due to the rationale described above (Sect.
 1.2) and thus we cannot rule out their potential to contaminate samples with 14C.
 However, the modern carbon source of laurylamine confirms that the froth flotation procedure, regardless of the contributing compound, introduces 14C to sample material.
-The measured ${}^{14}C/{}^{12}C$ ratio for laurylamine is 1.19×10^{-12} .
-This means that, for example, 20 μg contains $\sim 9.3 \times 10^5$ atoms of 14C.
+The measured 14C/12C ratio for laurylamine is 1.19 x 10-12.
+This means that, for example, 20 μg contains ~9.3 x 105 atoms of 14C.
 The elevated carbon yields and unit yields of aliquots 3 to 5 relative to those of aliquots 1 and 2 may indicate that the former are contaminated with total carbon and, of particular importance, 14C.
-However, elevated carbon yields and unit yields are not sufficient evidence alone to indicate contamination because the maximum difference in carbon yields $(2.2 \,\mu g; Table 2)$ is within the range of the carbon yields of process blanks in our laboratory (Goehring et al., 2019).
+However, elevated carbon yields and unit yields are not sufficient evidence alone to indicate contamination because the maximum difference in carbon yields (2.2 μg, Table 2) is within the range of carbon yields of process blanks in our laboratory (Goehring et al., 2019).
 Therefore, the differing yields may simply be the result of varying blank magnitude and not due to contamination from froth flotation.
 However, the elevated 14C concentrations of aliquots 3 to 5 relative to those of aliquots 1 and 2 do indicate that the former are contaminated with 14C.
-The difference in 14C concentration between aliquots 1 and 2 and those of aliquots 3 to 5 is much greater than the ${}^{14}C$ content of process blanks in our laboratory (Goehring et al., 2019); therefore, the difference cannot be explained by varying blank magnitudes alone and is indicative of 14C contamination.
+The difference in 14C concentration between aliquots 1 and 2 and those of aliquots 3 to 5 is much greater than the 14C content of process blanks in our laboratory (Goehring et al., 2019), therefore the difference cannot be explained by varying blank magnitudes alone and is indicative of 14C contamination.
 The elevated unit yields may therefore also be due to carbon contamination.
-The unit yields and 14C concentra-
+The unit yields and 14C concentrations of aliquots 1 and 2 are indistinguishable from one another, which indicates that our standard procedure for quartz isolation (Aliquot 2) removes carbon introduced by laurylamine.
+Differing quartz isolation procedures used at other laboratories may therefore explain why quartz isolated from the same samples at Tulane and elsewhere produced vastly different 14C concentrations (Sect.
+1.2).